 Facebook Messenger (commonly known as Messenger) is a messaging android chat app and platform.

-Facebook Messenger is a 2008’s android chat app.
+It is a 2008’s app and the best among the android chat apps.
 The company renewed its messaging service in 2010.

-Through the years, Facebook has launched a new application in a variety of different operating systems
+Through the years, Facebook has launched a new applications in a variety of different operating systems

 They launched a website-specific interface (Messenger.com) and messaging functionality from the main Facebook app, which allows users to use a split web interface or download a standalone application.